Brett Randall: Personal

 Randall was described as tall, usually wearing a beret, and possessing a gruff voice.

 His portrait, by L. Scott Pendlebury, was a finalist for the 1956 Archibald Prize.

 Randall had two sisters, Lady Cecil Rodwell of Holbrook, Suffolk, and Betty, Mrs Ian Wilson-Johnstone.
 Neither is known to have visited Australia.
 Their parents spent their last years in Melbourne.

 His son Peter Randall was associated with St Martin's Theatre, a later incarnation of St Chad's.

-He is not to be confused with Brett Randall, manager of Jigsaw Theatre in the 1980s and producer of Crazy For You at the State Theatre, Melbourne, in 1997.
+He is not to be confused with Brett Randall Jr, Brett Randall Snr grandson who manager of Jigsaw Theatre in the 1980s and the CEO of the Victorian Arts CentreState Theatre, Melbourne, from 1994-1996.